 One concept that piqued our interest is Fertile Ground Project, a reimagining of access to healthy food and ingredients within a southern-urban context.
 After Jackson was named the fattest city in America in 2017, Mayor Chokwe Antar Lumumba—who took office that year at the youthful age of 34—accepted a challenge from Pamela Anderson to go vegan, and his personal health quest was the impetus behind the city-backed Fertile Ground, whose tagline is “inspiring dialogue about food access” and aims to do so by cultivating community through sustainable design strategies and public art.

-Alongside it, there’s also Fertile Ground Beer Co., a collaboration with nearly two-dozen local backers who are bringing the Belhaven neighborhood its first full-scale brewery in 2021; Jackson’s beloved Lucky Town Brewing Company closed in 2019 after six years in business, and LD’s Beer Run on Old Canton Road operates a micro-brewing operation under the name Bicentennial Beer.
+Alongside it, there’s also Fertile Ground Beer Co., a collaboration with nearly two-dozen local backers who brought the Belhaven neighborhood its first full-scale brewery; Jackson’s beloved Lucky Town Brewing Company closed in 2019 after six years in business, and LD’s Beer Run on Old Canton Road operates a micro-brewing operation under the name Bicentennial Beer.
 The Capitol City also has a distillery and a handful of taprooms that sell craft beer from elsewhere in the state and the South at large.

 Many of Jackson’s coming endeavors will live in or near the new JXN Tech District, and you better believe we’ll have our eyes on its evolution over the coming years.

 It’s got public art aplenty

 We’ve always said that a sign of a vibrant city is one with a robust public art program.
 Creative placemaking doesn’t happen overnight; it’s something that takes vision and a group of individuals to mindfully plot the course over a series of years or even decades.
 Knowing that, the presence of placemaking throughout Jackson initially struck me as something visionaries have been going at for quite some time now.